-Melissa (Lisa) Thompson advises companies, senior management, and their boards of directors, with a focus on the health care, life sciences and technology industries.
-She is a member of the firm’s Health Law Group, Data Privacy + Cybersecurity Team.
+Lisa Thompson advises companies, senior management, and their boards of directors, with a focus on the health care, life sciences and technology industries.
+She is a member of the firm’s Health Law Group and Data Privacy + Cybersecurity Team.
 She is also an arbitrator on the Commercial panel and the Health Care panel of the American Arbitration Association.

 Health Care, Life Science and Technology Industries

-Ms. Thompson represents domestic and international clients in the health care, life science and technology industries, such as pharmaceutical companies, medical device manufacturers, biotechnology companies, hospital systems, academic medical centers, health information exchanges (HIEs) and technology services providers.
+Lisa represents domestic and international clients in the health care, life science and technology industries, including pharmaceutical companies, medical device manufacturers, biotechnology companies, hospital systems, academic medical centers, health information exchanges (HIEs) and technology services providers.
 In addition, she has represented third party administrators, pharmacy benefit managers, health plans, laboratories, physician practices, pharmacies and retail pharmacy chains, among others in these industries.

-Ms. Thompson formerly served as chief counsel for an international medical device manufacturer, as general counsel for a pharmacy benefit management company, and as corporate, privacy, and research counsel for a major academic medical center.
+She formerly served in-house as chief counsel for an international medical device manufacturer, as general counsel for a pharmacy benefit management company, and as corporate, privacy, and research counsel for a major academic medical center.
 She is a co-editor and contributor for the firm’s blog, Health Law Diagnosis.

 Administrative and Federal Court Appeals

-In addition to corporate and regulatory matters, Ms. Thompson also serves as a litigator.
+In addition to corporate and regulatory matters, Lisa also serves as a litigator.
 In this capacity, she handles administrative and federal court appeals for clients in the health care, life sciences and technology sectors.
-Ms. Thompson has obtained results for clients, including prevailing in consolidated reimbursement appeals cases before the U.S. Department of Health and Human Services administrative law judges and obtaining temporary restraining orders in U.S. District Court against government entities.
-Ms. Thompson has successfully helped clients resolve matters through alternative dispute resolution.
-She has negotiated settlements with the U.S. Department of Justice, the HHS Office of Inspector General (OIG), the Centers for Medicare & Medicaid Services (CMS), and the Food and Drug Administration (FDA) on behalf of clients.
-Ms. Thompson also has experience with complex commercial litigation, product liability lawsuits, toxic torts and environmental litigation, class actions, shareholder suits, managed care issues, and insurance coverage disputes.
+Lisa has prevailed in consolidated reimbursement appeals cases before the U.S. Department of Health and Human Services administrative law judges.
+She has also obtained temporary restraining orders in U.S. District Court against CMS.
+She has successfully helped clients resolve matters through alternative dispute resolution, and negotiated settlements with the U.S. Department of Justice, the HHS Office of Inspector General (OIG), the Centers for Medicare & Medicaid Services (CMS), and the Food and Drug Administration (FDA) on behalf of clients.
+Lisa also has experience with complex commercial litigation, product liability lawsuits, toxic torts and environmental litigation, class actions, shareholder suits, managed care issues, and insurance coverage disputes.

 Arbitration and Mediation

-Ms. Thompson provides mediation and arbitration services, both as an advocate and as a neutral.
+Lisa provides mediation and arbitration services, both as an advocate and as a neutral.
 She is an arbitrator and mediator with the American Arbitration Association, serving on its Commercial Panel and National Healthcare Panel.
 She has also provided arbitration services for consultants preparing clients for arbitration.
 Her matters have included: